Feedback on mandatory registration for platform providers

 Another key issue for consideration is whether to include mainstream platforms such as those that connect users to a wide range of services (accommodation, transport and meal delivery) not just NDIS supports.
 Some of them do receive NDIS payments from participants but are already monitored by other regulatory systems.

-Regardless of the final definition, many stakeholders cautioned about the risk of treating all platform providers the same.
-Given the different models currently in place, oversight of workers and users is quite varied.
-For some, implementing the current registration requirements would be simple, while for others, this would require significant changes.
-A one size fits all approach may have unintended consequences, including discouraging users and thus reducing innovation and choice.
+Regardless of the final definition, many stakeholders cautioned about the risk of having a one-size-fits-all approach to registering Platform Providers.
+There is currently a huge variety in the types of Platform Providers.
+For some, implementing the current registration requirements would be straightforward, while for others, this would require significant changes.

 And finally, as with any significant change, there was caution from stakeholders that the implementation should be carefully managed to minimise disruption and uncertainty for participants, the workforce and Platform Providers.
-Feedback suggested that adequate time to prepare for the transition to mandatory registration and providing clear information about the changes would improve the transition process.
+Feedback emphasised the importance of the NDIS Commission providing adequate time to prepare for the transition to mandatory registration and providing clear information about the changes.

 While there is more work to be done, the NDIS Commission is “considering this feedback in planning our next steps.
 We have already committed to provide accessible, clear and straightforward information about the reform process”.